Paige Bueckers: Dallas Wings (2025–present)

+Unrivaled

+On April 13, 2025, ESPN reported that Bueckers had signed a 3-year deal with three-on-three basketball league Unrivaled.
+The first year of her Unrivaled contract is reportedly paying her more than her entire four-year WNBA rookie contract.
+On September 22, Bueckers was officially announced as one of the players for the 2026 Unrivaled season.
+On November 5, Bueckers was drafted to Breeze BC.

 National team career

+Junior national team

 Bueckers represented the United States at the 2017 FIBA Under-16 Women's Americas Championship in Buenos Aires, Argentina.
 In five games, she averaged 11 points, three steals, 2.8 rebounds and 2.2 assists per game, helping her team win the gold medal.
 Bueckers played at the 2018 FIBA Under-17 Women's World Cup in Minsk, Belarus.
 In seven games, she averaged 9.7 points, 4.7 assists and 3.6 rebounds per game, leading the tournament in assist-to-turnover ratio at 4.13.
 Bueckers led the United States to a gold medal after recording eight points and ten assists versus France in the final.

 At the 2019 FIBA Under-19 Women's Basketball World Cup in Bangkok, Thailand in July, Bueckers averaged 11.6 points, 4.1 rebounds and a tournament-high 5.4 assists per game.
 She posted 17 points, eight rebounds and five assists in a 74–70 overtime win over Australia for the gold medal.
 Bueckers was named Most Valuable Player and made the All-Tournament Team.
 On December 10, 2019, she was honored as USA Basketball Female Athlete of the Year.